openBackhaul/MicroWaveDeviceInventory/README.md

 The MicroWaveDeviceInventory is part of the HighPerformanceNetworkInterface.

 ### Description
-The MicroWaveDeviceInventory supports GETting device information.
+The MicroWaveDeviceInventory supports GETting device information and documenting connection information.
 The GET requests to the MicroWaveDeviceInventory can either be addressed to the
  - /cache/ paths (quick response time) or the
  - /live/ paths  (real-time network data).